Just letting you know, this girl is going back to school!

 I am really looking forward to the day I can work for and with scientists.
 For now, I will take baby steps to achieve that dream.

 *NB: In the Philippines, Law is considered as a graduate degree.
 Which means anyone who wants to study law has to complete an undergraduate degree, which is what we call “pre-law”.
 Any course is fine.
-I have a fraternity brother is a registered pharmacist before he went to law school.
+I have a fraternity brother who is a registered pharmacist before he went to law school.
 A friend is a mechanical engineer.
 My favourite person at work studied Physics in uni, before she studied law.
 There are, however, courses that people are advised to take or study if one decides to go to law school.
 They are: Political Science, Accountancy, and Legal Management, which is an equivalent of Paralegal Studies.
 This was what I studied when I was in uni.